 Want to make your own kombucha?

 I teach people to make kombucha, too–with videos of each step and amazing flavor formulas.
-My new ecourse, Kombucha Made Easy, walks you through step by step–doors open March 2018–get on the wait list now!
+My ecourse, Kombucha Made Easy, walks you through step by step–doors open again June 2018–get on the list now!

 Other Strategies for Supporting Kids’ Immune Systems

 - Reduce sugar–sugar is the main fuel for the bad bacteria, plus it affects the ph, creating an environment that encourages bad bacteria, and discourages good bacteria.

 - Learn to reduce and handle stress–stress affects our digestion in several negative ways, making our guts less hospitable to good bacteria.